 The National Register of Historic Places is the nation’s official list of cultural resources worthy of preservation.
 Mississippi has more than 1,300 listings in the National Register.
 Most are houses, but there are also archaeological sites, battlefields, bridges, buildings, cemeteries, forts, and historic districts.

-National Register listing does not restrict a private owner’s use of the property, unless development of the property involves federal funding, federal rehabilitation tax credits, or participation in some other federal program.
-There are no requirements for public accessibility, and information about sensitive sites can be restricted from the public.
+- Restrict a private owner’s use of the property, unless development of the property involves federal funding, federal rehabilitation tax credits, or participation in some other federal program.